Azure/AI-PredictiveMaintenance/docs/README.md

 # Scenario

 The solution deals with a hypothetical IoT-enabled manufacturing environment comprised of generalized rotational equipment, which may include pumps, turbines, gearboxes, compressors, and engines.

-The machines are equipped with sensors that transmit telemetry to the cloud in near real time.
+The machines are equipped with sensors that transmit telemetry to the cloud in real time.
 Maintenance logs are also available and, among other things, contain records of failure events indicating exact points in time when a machine had a critical failure of a particular type.

 The objective of Predictive Maintenance is predicting failures far enough ahead of time to allow less costly mitigation, while also avoiding replacing healthy components (preventive maintenance).